Emjayi/Emjay-Portfolio/app/_posts/react-basics.md

 ---
 title: "React Basics: Understanding Components and State"
-description: "Learn the fundamentals of React, including components, state management, and the virtual DOM."
+description: Learn the fundamentals of React, including components, state management, and the virtual DOM.
-date: "2024-01-20"
+date: 2024-01-20
-author: "Emjay Sepahi"
+author: Emjay Sepahi
-category: "Programming"
+category: Programming
-tags: ["React", "JavaScript", "Frontend", "Components", "State"]
+tags: React,JavaScript,Frontend,Components,State
-image: "/public/products/2.jpg"
+image: /products/2.jpg
 ---
 # React Basics: Understanding Components and State

 React has revolutionized the way we build user interfaces on the web.
 In this post, we'll explore the core concepts that make React so powerful and popular among developers.